shameer66ster/Appointment_App/README.md

-# Appointment_App
+# Full stack site
-An app which can add, edit, delete appointment.
-This is built using react.js and tailwind css.
+A full stack site using node.js react and other stuffs